You and Idol Pretty Cure the Movie: For You! Our Kirakilala Concert!: Production

 In January 2025, it was announced that You and Idol Pretty Cure anime series will receive a film for September release.
 In June of that year, the title of the film was announced, and will feature Pretty Cure teams from Wonderful Pretty Cure! and Soaring Sky!
 Pretty Cure.
 Kōji Ogawa, who previously directed Pretty Cure All Stars New Stage 2 and 3, as well as Soaring Sky!
-Pretty Cure series will direct the film at Toei Animation, with Hiroyuki Yoshino providing the screenplay, and Nishiki Itaoka from Pretty Cure Miracle Leap: A Strange Day with Everyone! and Pretty Cure All Stars F designing the characters and in charge of chief animation direction.
+Pretty Cure series will direct the film at Toei Animation, with Hiroyuki Yoshino providing the screenplay, and Nishiki Itaoka from Pretty Cure Miracle Leap: A Strange Day With Everyone! and Pretty Cure All Stars F designing the characters and in charge of chief animation direction.
 In August, it was announced that Maaya Uchida and Ayane Sakura was cast as Tera and Amasu respectively, with Japanese comedian Atsuhiro Tsuda cast as Totto later that month.
 In September, it was revealed that three members of the J-pop girl group ≠ME voiced the Animal Idols, while Nagisa Shibuya voiced a Zombie Idol, while Misato Matsuoka, who also voices Cure Idol, voiced the Legendary Idol.

 The opening song for the film is "You and Idol Pretty Cure Light Up!
-ReMix for You and Idol Pretty Cure" (キミとアイドルプリキュア♪ Light Up!
+ReMix for You and Idol Precure" (キミとアイドルプリキュア♪ Light Up!
 ReMix for You and Idol Precure♪, Kimi to Aidoru Purikyua Raito Appu!
-ReMikkusu fō You ando Aidoru Purikyua), performed by Misato Matsuoka, Minami Takahashi, Natsumi Takamori, Yoshino Nanjō and Miharu Hanai (as Cure Idol, Cure Wink, Cure Kyun-Kyun, Cure ZeKyoon and Cure Kiss), while the theme song is "Hibiki Au Uta", with the five voice actresses performing the ending version.
+ReMikkusu fō You ando Aidoru Purikyua), performed by Misato Matsuoka, Minami Takahashi, Natsumi Takamori, Yoshino Nanjō and Miharu Hanai (as Cure Idol, Cure Wink, Cure Kyun-Kyun, Cure Zukyoon and Cure Kiss), while the theme song is "Hibiki Au Uta", with the five voice actresses performing the ending version.